John Noakes: Departure and acrimony

 After 12 years with Blue Peter, Noakes left the programme on 26 June 1978.
 By this time, his working relationship with the show's producer, Biddy Baxter, was very difficult.
 The bitterness would last for decades; in a 1999 interview, he reportedly said she "was an awful woman, I don't want to talk about her".

 Noakes refused to appear on a special edition of Blue Peter to celebrate its twentieth birthday in October 1978 because of his poor relationship with Baxter.
-Eventually he was persuaded to pre-film a message for the programme, otherwise Noakes would have been the only well-known presenter to not appear.
+Eventually he was persuaded to pre-film a message for the programme, otherwise Noakes would have been the only well-known presenter not to appear.
 The message was shot whilst Noakes was on location filming the Go With Noakes episode "Around The Cheshire Ring", which allowed the show to explain his absence in a positive manner for the viewers.
 Five years later he did not appear at all for the silver anniversary programme in 1983.

 On reflection, Noakes said that he was disappointed with the persona he had created on Blue Peter.
-Despite coming across as a natural presenter, he claimed his television personality was merely a role he played; one he once called "Idiot Noakes".
-He said of him: “Idiot Noakes has an extrovert personality, is light-hearted and jokey.
-A bit of a buffoon who would do anything for a laugh or a few pence.”
+Despite coming across as a natural presenter, he said his television personality was merely a role he played; one he once called "Idiot Noakes".
+He said of him: "Idiot Noakes has an extrovert personality, is light-hearted and jokey.
+A bit of a buffoon who would do anything for a laugh or a few pence."

 Noakes also complained about what he regarded as his low salary during his time on Blue Peter, and how he had been uninsured for many of the stunts he had undertaken.
 Biddy Baxter, for her part, denied Noakes's claims there was a lack of insurance for his stunts.